We’ve found the best deals from Macy’s Memorial Day sale, happening right now | CNN Underscored

 Plus, when you spend $25 or more and order by noon, you’ll receive free same-day delivery on your order.
 (This promo’s good through May 26, so hurry if you need items stat.)

 We’ve rounded up some of our favorite picks from the sale.
 Check out our finds below and then shop the entire selection — there are thousands of items — at Macy’s.com before sizes and styles sell out.
 Want even more deals?
-Check out our Memorial Day sales roundup here.
+We’ve rounded up more than 200 Memorial Day sales to shop this weekend.

 Apparel